alperenhakverdi/uni-advisor/README.md

 **⭐ Bu projeyi beğendiyseniz yıldız vermeyi unutmayın! ⭐**

-*Made with ❤️ by Alperen Hakverdi*
+*Made with ❤️ by Alperen Hakverdi and Oğuzhan Harman*

 </div>